notionsdk/notion-sdk-kotlin-old/README.md

 # KNotion API
 Unofficial Notion.so API wrapper, written in Kotlin.
+You can use it in Java too.

 ### Install
 - Add `jitpack.io` to your repositories list